Froillan123/term-project/README.md

 # term-project
- This is for prelim term project
+ This is for mid term project